team-folivora/annoto/MANUAL.md

 Click on one of the annotation buttons to create an annotation for the displayed image.
 The annotation is then stored into the `.annoto`-folder in the home directory of your local file system.

-As long as you are not in a production environment, you can view the contents of this `.annoto` folder using the API-route `/debug/data`.
+As long as you are not in a production environment, you can view & remove the contents of this `.annoto` folder using the API-route `/debug/data`.